bocoup/web-platform-contribution-guide/src/bug-guide.rst

 However, web compatibility often constrains what changes browsers are able to make.
 If web content stops working when a browser implements a change, then there needs to be a very compelling reason to go through with that change (e.g., a security fix).
-Otherwise, browsers simply will not ship that change, lest they lose users to competing browsers that are compatible with that web content.
+Otherwise, browsers will most likely not ship that change, lest they lose users to competing browsers that are compatible with that web content.
 Therefore, it is useful to research web content, to investigate if there are web compatibility constraints.

 This can be done with `HTTP Archive <https://httparchive.org>`__, a dataset of several million web pages, which can be queried `using the BigQuery service <https://httparchive.org/faq#how-do-i-use-bigquery-to-write-custom-queries-over-the-data>`__.